previous page back to table of contents next page

 Survey observations were interrupted on April 4, 2014 because of a safe hold that followed an anomalous command timing slip.
 The flight system was kept in safe mode for 19 days while the cause of the anomaly was investigated.
 Survey observations resumed on April 23 at the ecliptic longitudes that normally would have been scanned in the absence of the safe-hold event.
 This resulted in approximately 10% of the sky in the ecliptic longitude ranges 107.5°<λ<126.1° and 281.4°<λ<299.2° not being surveyed during the first sky coverage epoch.
 These regions were surveyed normally during subsequent epoch sky coverages, but show up as the two bands of lower depth-of-coverage in Figure 9.
 Data acquisition was also interrupted for 13 hours on August 21, 2019 and 21 hours on June 29, 2021 due to attitude rate anomalies.
 The coverage loss due to those interruptions was small and not apparent in Figure 9.

-Additional small gaps in sky coverage resulted when survey data writing to the on-board storage was interrupted in the fourth, ninth, and tenth survey years, as discussed in I.2.c.vi.,
+Additional small gaps in sky coverage resulted when science image data writing to the on-board storage was interrupted in the fourth, ninth, tenth, and eleventh survey years, as discussed in I.2.c.vi.,

 Year 1